just-ai/jaicf-kotlin/channels/viber/README.md

 #### Native API

 You can use native Viber API directly via `reactions.viber?.viberApi`.
-This enables you to fetch some data from Viber REST API (like [getOnline](https://developers.viber.com/docs/api/rest-bot-api/#get-online) for example).
+This enables you to fetch some data from Viber REST API, for example [getOnlineStatus](https://developers.viber.com/docs/api/rest-bot-api/#get-online).

 ```kotlin
 action {